 - Allen’s son, Joe, inherits Allen’s IRA on Nov.
 12, 2015.
 Joe takes RMDs over Joe’s life expectancy.

 - On Feb.
 12, 2020, Joe dies.
-Joe’s spouse, Fran, inherits the remainder of the IRA Joe inherited from Allen.
-Fran must take out the remainder of the IRA within 10 years.
+Joe’s son, Connor, inherits the remainder of the IRA Joe inherited from Allen.
+Connor must take out the remainder of the IRA within 10 years.

 The SECURE Act eliminates the 70 ½ age limit for contributions to a traditional IRA.

 - There is no change for Roth IRAs, which do not have an age limit.

 - As always, you must have earned income to contribute to a traditional or Roth IRA.
 The SECURE Act does not change that requirement.

 - Special rules apply to ensure individuals who make contributions after age 70 ½ cannot also receive a qualified charitable distribution (QCD) exclusion for those amounts.